CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 ### Iteration 3:
 #### What user stories were completed this iteration?
-The menu of the app is fully worked.
-Users can choose to create study sets and study them for all study modes.
-We also finish various modes include the study mode, where the users can stud each term individually.
-Not only that users can also study, using the quiz mode to test their understanding and familiarity with the concepts.
+More functionalities are added to the menu.
+Various modes were added, including the study mode, where the users can stud each term individually.
+A quiz mode was also implemened, allowing the users to test their understanding and familiarity with the terms and concepts.

 #### What user stories do you intend to complete next iteration?
-There is one optional function: information(the sets and terms created by the user) could be stored locally (in .txt file) and be retrieved and displayed during another session.
-If we were to keep working, we would try to implement this optimal function.
+Ideally, the information(the sets and terms created by the user) should be stored locally (in .txt file) and be retrieved and displayed during another session.
+We didn't quite have the time to implement this feature but we would definitely finish it if we were to keep working on the app.

 #### Is there anything that you implemented but doesn't currently work?
 None